natescode/silicon/docs/types.md

 Strings don't have `length` because that is poorly defined.
 Strings have 3 properties: width, bytes, and runes (codepoints).

 `width` is how many visual symbols wide the string is.
+Still ambigous since some systems may or may not combine multiple codepoints into one symbol.
 `bytes` is the number of bytes required to represent the string.
 `runes` alias for codepoints, is the number of unicode codepoints used to represent the string.